sefffal/Octofitter.jl/docs/src/getting-started.md

 Note: it's possible to use this package without DirectImages.
 This just simplifies the process of loading FITS files, and creating a centered OffsetArray with the star at index (0,0).

 This will take a little while to download all the required packages and precompile for your system.

+## Fitting your first model
+Start with the [Fit Astrometry](@ref fit-astrometry) tutorial which shows how to model of one planet with some astrometry points.